-Organizations use knowledge management tools for sharing information internally and externally.
+Organizations use knowledge management platforms for sharing information internally and externally.
 Some examples of knowledge management tools are learning management systems, customer relationship systems, and knowledge bases.

 Which Is Your Favourite Collaboration Tool?

-So these were some of the most popular team collaboration tools in the market today.
+So these were some of the best online collaboration tools in the market today.
 Which tool does your organization use?
 And how have they helped your teams work together?
 Let us know in the comments.
 Let us know your favorite tools that make working remotely and managing remote teams simpler!

 These tools definitely make a manager’s life easy when it comes to building teamwork.
 However, onboarding employees to these tools, training them, and getting them to actually use these tools can be a daunting task, especially when your workforce is distributed or remote.